LAW 3600 - Foundations of Canadian Law

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment must maintain academic standards.

-Assessment item % of final mark Dates Length Redeemable Learning Objectives Final Paper 70% DUE DATE (outline/synopsis): 4 October 2016
+Assessment item % of final mark Dates Group or Individual?
+Length Redeemable Course Learning Outcomes Final Paper 70% DUE DATE (outline/synopsis): Week 6

 Word Limit (Final Paper): 5,000 words

-N 1-2 Class Presentation (Group) 20% Selected groups of students will present between each week 60 minutes N 1-2 Class Participation 10% Seminars N/A N 1-2
+N 1-6 Class Presentation (Group) 20% Selected groups of students will present each of weeks 2-12 Group 60 minutes N 1-6 Class Participation 10% Seminars each week Individual N/A N 1-6

 Assessment Related RequirementsIt is important that students read and understand the assessment.
-There are three aspects of assessment for this course, each of which are compulsory.
-Failure to complete an item of assessment will result in course failure.
+There are three aspects of assessment for this course; failure to complete an item of assessment will result in course failure.

 Assessment DetailA.
 Final Paper (70%)

 The paper will be in the form of an essay.
 This assessment is designed to assess students’ ability critically to examine and evaluate a topic that addresses the issues covered by the course.